 - ½ cup White wine dry

 - 1 cup Leeks chopped

 - Chop the leek and grate the cheese.
 Set aside.

 - Warm the chicken broth in a medium saucepan.

-- In a large saucepan melt the butter over medium low heat.
+- In a large saucepan melt 1 tablespoon butter over medium low heat.

 - Add the leeks and cook for 5 minutes, or until tender.
 Stir frequently.

 - Add the rice and toast for 3-4 minutes, stirring frequently.

 - Add the wine and stir frequently, until the liquid has absorbed.

 - Add a ladle of broth to the rice and stir frequently until the liquid has been absorbed.
 Repeat this process by adding 1 ladle of broth at a time.
 Once the broth has all been added, you will end up with a creamy rice mixture.
 This process takes about 15 minutes.